 Provided that the position is budgeted, employees of the unit hired in the entry or "I" level of the class series shall be promoted to the "II" or journey level of the class series upon completion of one (1) year of service, provided that the performance rating of the employee is at an overall "satisfactory" or higher rating.
 An employee with less than a satisfactory overall rating at the lower level shall be re-evaluated no later than three (3) months after the original denial of their promotion, so that he/she may be promoted to the next higher level of the class series.
 Denial of a promotion to the next higher level after the second review may only be for reasonable cause.

 ARTICLE 7: SPECIAL ALLOWANCES

 7.1 Public Works Field Employees Uniforms

-A. Corporation Yard: The City shall provide Public Works field employees (Corporation Yard personnel) with the following uniforms:
+A. The City shall provide field employees with the following uniforms: